SchwabischesBauernbrot/Bebop-PS2-English/README.md

 The patched game works on the *PCSX2* emulator and real *PlayStation 2* hardware.

 > [!TIP]
-> Ein's Epic Adventure can only be unlocked by completing the game on normal difficulty.
+> 'Ein's Epic Adventure' can only be unlocked by completing the game on normal difficulty.
 >
 > Faye can steal collectibles from certain enemies using grab + stun.
 >